 Amy Miers began her association with Fintona in 1988 as a student in the Junior School.
 After completing her teaching degree and working in a variety of educational settings, including two years in an International School in Shanghai, Amy returned to Fintona in 2012.
 She spent a few years teaching Year 5 in the Middle School and is now teaching Year 4 in the Junior Campus.
-Amy is also a parent at the School with her son starting in the ELC this year.

 Who inspired you to teach?

 I suspect I was always destined to be a teacher as many of the women in my family are either teachers or have chosen careers in other care centred professions such as nursing and psychology.
 The value and importance of education has been part of our family story for generations.
 My mum has recently retired from over 40 years as an educator, 17 of those as a school principal.
 Her dedication to her vocation and the care she genuinely felt for each student, each family and each staff member was awe-inspiring.
 She has the rare ability to balance strength in her convictions with compassion for others, and high intellect and professionalism with a sense of fun and humour.
 This is absolutely the model to which I aspire.

 What do you enjoy about working at Fintona?